leodrez/leodrez-dotfiles/README.md

 Plugins managed with [Pathogen](https://github.com/tpope/vim-pathogen)

 Plain simple Vim and Tmux confing.
-Intended to use Vim as purely as possible, with a small ammount of plugins.
+Intended to use Vim as purely as possible, with the least ammount of plugins.

 ### Plugins:

 * [Pathogen](https://github.com/tpope/vim-pathogen) - As plugin manager.
 * [Ale](https://github.com/w0rp/ale) - For linting on the fly.
-* Syntax support plugins for JS, JSX, Vue, HBS and Elixir.
+* Syntax support plugins

 ### File Browser